Nadfee/D3D11_FreeTime_Project/README.md

 My main purpose with this project is to play around with DX11, DirectX Tool Kit and the organization of a larger project

-- Goal of this project is to just make something.
-Implement some techniques and play around with some OOP principles
+- Goal of this project is to just make things work.
+Implement some techniques and maybe play around with some OOP principles

 Controls: